monzee/vanilla/README.md

 ## What?

-The android library at the moment contains 3 utilitiy classes.
+The android library at the moment contains 3 utility classes.
 All of these implement generic, android platform-free interfaces that might be used to abstract concrete android code into junit-testable bits.